 We are here to serve you

 The Celiac Disease Foundation is the international 501(c)(3) non-profit organization established in 1990 by Elaine Monarch to improve the quality of life for all people affected by celiac disease through funding important research, education, and advocacy initiatives.
 Today, under the guidance of a National Board of Directors and a nationally renowned Medical Advisory Board, the Foundation leads the fight to increase the rate of diagnosis, to improve treatments, and to find a cure for celiac disease.

 We have made tremendous strides

 From sponsoring the first serology workshop, which led to today’s celiac disease blood test, to serving on the planning committee for the landmark 2004 NIH Consensus Development Conference on Celiac Disease, advocating on Capitol Hill for gluten-free labeling laws, disability benefits and therapeutic alternatives to the gluten-free diet, partnering with mainstream manufacturers in creating today’s gluten-free marketplace, and offering the nation’s only celiac disease patient registry, iCureCeliac®, the Foundation has played a critical role in improving the lives of those afflicted and their loved ones.

-The Celiac Disease Foundation works closely with researchers to accelerate treatments and a cure, providing data through iCureCeliac®, recruiting for clinical trials and research studies, training Patient Advocates, and partnering with the North American Society for the Study of Celiac Disease (NASSCD) to fund the annual Young Investigator Award.
-CDF’s annual National Conference and Gluten-Free EXPO is the largest national patient conference for celiac disease, with presentations and panel discussions with the world’s foremost celiac disease experts.
+The Celiac Disease Foundation works closely with researchers to accelerate treatments and a cure, providing data through iCureCeliac®, recruiting for clinical trials and research studies, training Patient Advocates, and funding research grants through the Young Investigator Award.
+The Foundation’s annual National Conference and Gluten-Free EXPO is the largest national patient conference for celiac disease, with presentations and panel discussions with the world’s foremost celiac disease experts.